List of trigonometric identities: Identities without variables

 The factors 1, 2, 4, 5, 8, 10 may start to make the pattern clear: they are those integers less than 21/2 that are relatively prime to (or have no prime factors in common with) 21.
 The last several examples are corollaries of a basic fact about the irreducible cyclotomic polynomials: the cosines are the real parts of the zeroes of those polynomials; the sum of the zeroes is the Möbius function evaluated at (in the very last case above) 21; only half of the zeroes are present above.
-The two identities preceding this last one arise in the same fashion with 21 replaced by 10 and 15, respectively.
+The identity preceding this last one arises in the same fashion with 21 replaced by 15.